dmbarbour/glas/docs/GlasNamespaces.md

 Ambiguous definitions are possible if the same name is assigned multiple distinct definitions.
 (Assigning the same definition many times is idempotent.)
 In context of lazy evaluation, it is awkward to treat ambiguity as an error.
 Instead, we raise a warning then deterministically favor the 'first' definition from the lowest-numbered fork.
 When ambiguity errors are noticed, users should resolve them by tweaking import or export lists, or considering use of the *Shared Libraries* pattern.

 A cyclic dependency error is observed when a higher-priority 'ambiguous' definition can only be computed after observing the lower-priority version.
 If the definitions were the same, there is no error.
 If the cycle was not resolved, we did not observe the error.
 Essentially, this error is observed when a namespace macro should depend on its own output.
 Cyclic dependencies are perhaps the only errors at the namespace layer where we'll firmly insist on a resolution by programmers.

-## Source Setters

-In context of [notebook applications](GlasNotebooks.md), front-end compilers systematically implement editable projections of the application's source code.
-However, this introduces a design challenge: how do we route apply updates back to sources?

-One seemingly viable approach is to introduce source setters as compiler dataflow definitions, e.g. '@src.set(Ref, Data)'.
-A toplevel setter would be provided by the glas executable, perhaps via configured namespace procedure.
-We could extend this API with functions to support cooperative work, e.g. tracking attention, proposed edits, comments, curation.

-The Ref for a setter could be a simple 'file:Path' or similar, but we could support more flexible refs.
-Importantly, we can systematically align '@src.set' with 'ns.read' when localizing references.
-This is necessary when working with hierarchical folder structures, mixed DVCS, or treating a ".zip" file as a package folder.

-Anyhow, this could use a lot more detail.
-But I don't see any blockers at the moment.